Violence and harassment against women in Canadian politics

 Spreading the message

 Raney hopes her research will increase awareness and influence policy related to this important issue.
-She has already provided expert advice to decision-makers in Canada, the United-Kingdom and Australia on developing policies to address violence and harassment in their parliaments.
-With Collier, she is now co-editing a book, Gender-based Violence in Canadian Politics, and writing a Canadian-focused chapter of a book providing a global review of gendered violence in politics.
-Both books will be published in the near future.
+She has already provided expert advice to decision-makers in Canada, the United Kingdom and Australia on developing policies to address violence and harassment in their parliaments.
+With Collier, she has co-edited a book, Gender-based Violence in Canadian Politics, now in the process of being published, and has co-authored a Canadian-focused chapter of Gender and Violence against Political Actors, an edited book that provides a global review of gendered violence in politics, and is due to be published in May 2023.

 “I think it’s critical work,” Raney says.
 “When all citizens can’t participate on an equal playing field due to gender- and race-based violence, the democratic process is weakened.”